Welcome To The Divide

 had always refrained from detailing anything about my origins.
 She would only occasionally

-to the effect that he was not with us and would not likely be present at any future
+the effect that he was not with us and would not likely be present at any future

 point in my existence.
 There was a certain woundedness in her voice whenever

-this is the truth I still choose to hold above any conflation of facts.
+the truth I still choose to hold above any conflation of facts.

 Ultimately,